mwat56/kaliber/README.md

 Always have.
 Since I was a kid.
 Over the years several thousand books gathered in my flat; so many that I sort of ran out of space.
-Relunctantly I started to investigate and then use eBooks, first on my main desktop computer, later with a dedicated eBook reader.
+Reluctantly I started to investigate and then use eBooks, first on my main desktop computer, later with a dedicated eBook reader.

 Soon – and again – there were so many that I started looking for some convenient way to handle, store, and retrieve them for reading.
 That's when I became acquainted with [Calibre](https://calibre-ebook.com/), a great software for working with eBooks.
-Of course, there were some problems but since the software is actively maintained and extended all the time those problems either went away on their own with the next update or I found some way around them.
+Of course, there were some problems but since that software is actively maintained and extended all the time those problems either went away on their own with the next update or I found some way around them.
 And sure, it took some work to get all the eBooks into that library system, and since there are always coming new titles the work kind of never ends.

 Another question soon became urgent: How to access my books when I'm not at home?